goschtl/zope/megrok.z3ctable/trunk/src/megrok/z3ctable/README.txt

   - Value

-Beyond a simple wrapping, megrok.z3cform brings you new convenient ways to create pages displaying a table :
+Beyond a simple wrapping, megrok.z3cform brings you new convenient ways to create pages displaying a table:

-  - TableView : a simple browser view displaying a table.
+  - TableView: a simple browser view displaying a table.
-  - TablePage : a table browser view included in a layout (see megrok.layout)
+  - TablePage: a table browser view included in a layout (see megrok.layout)

 For more information and more detailed examples please look in the